infopark/scrivito_advanced_editors/README.md

 </form>
 ```

-For this default example you can also use a partial provided by this gem.
+For this simple example, you can also use a partial provided by this gem.

     <%= render "scrivito_advanced_editors/create_obj", obj_class: "BlogPost", obj_path: @obj.path, with_date: "created_at" %>

-`with_date` specifies a date attribute.
-The actual date is stored in it.
+`with_date` optionally specifies a date attribute.

-### <a id="inline_help"></a>View for inline help
+### <a id="inline_help"></a>View helper for explanations in details views

-Some attributes are hard to describe in a short way.
-To give your editor a longer description you can add alerts in your view.
+Some attributes are hard to describe in short.
+To provide an editor with a more detailed description, you can add alerts to your view.
+This feature requires `bootstrap` to be enabled in your app.

 ```html
 <div class="alert alert-info">Do it in this way or look here</div>
 ```

-An unobtrusive way is a small icon next to the headline.
-You can use an abbr if using bootstrap.
+To offer help unobtrusively, a small icon next to the headline can be used.
+For this, an `abbr` tag is suitable:

 ```html
 <h4>My attribute <abbr title="My long description" class="initialism"></abbr></h4>
 ```

-In default we render a "?" as content with css. but you can change this by your own style.
+By default, we render a "?" as content using CSS, but you can change this in accordance with your own styles:

 ```css
 .details-view abbr:after {